-On July 8, 2011, we entered into an agreement to extend the lease on our headquarters office in Mountain View, California, for an additional seven years through August 2018.
-Lease obligations totaling \$4.0 million related to this lease are included in the contractual obligations table as of June 30, 2011 above, and can also be found in Note 8 - Subsequent Event of the Notes to Condensed Consolidated Financial Statements.
+On July 8, 2011, we entered into an agreement to extend the lease on our headquarter office in Mountain View, California, for an additional seven years through August 2018.
+Lease obligations totaling \$4.6 million related to this lease are included in the contractual obligations table as of September 30, 2011 above.
+On September 8, 2011, we entered into an agreement to extend the lease on an adjacent office in Mountain View, California, for an additional two years through August 2013.
+Lease obligations totaling \$0.5 million related to this lease are included above in the contractual obligations table as of September 30, 2011.